Process-Simulation/AutoFactoryScope/docs/ROADMAP.md

 ### Key Deliverables

 - Functional robot detection API
-- WPF client that can upload images and display results
+- React web client that can upload images and display results
 - GitHub Actions CI for backend and frontend
 - Developer documentation and contribution guidelines